nilsmango/nilsmango.ch/content/live/_index.md

 Nothing is prerecorded.
 Every sound is created live, in real time, mostly using **7III Tap** to control **Ableton Live**.

+Find this podcast everywhere you are listening to podcast.
+The normal sessions are broadcast [live on YouTube](https://youtube.com/nilsmango) whenever the internet allows it.
+All live sessions are also getting uploaded to the [Nils Mango Live YouTube playlist](https://youtube.com/playlist?list=PLcN8qnz0I9JidvrC5fo9A8-hD7rwPM3xq&si=X8kiD-ntXVOkpWnu).

+There are two recurring formats:

+**Tracks on a Plane**
+Live performances recorded airplanes.
+Portable setup (7III Tap on iPhone), limited conditions, full commitment to the moment.

+**Normal Sessions**
+Live sessions recorded in Switzerland and other places around the world.

 Expect techno, electronica, ambient, and occasional experimental journeys.